-Research projects funded under this Destination should engage with all stakeholders involved, including travellers, migrants, and operators, as relevant.
+Research projects funded under this Destination should engage with all stakeholders involved, including travellers, migrants, and operators and service providers, as relevant.
 Research will integrate approaches to safeguarding and promoting EU values and fundamental rights in these areas, with a special focus on human rights.

-Projects should align and contribute to the realisation of the Capability Roadmap of the European Border and Coast Guard (EBCG) published by the EBCG Agency (Frontex), especially the Roadmap's mid- and long-term perspectives.
+Projects should align and contribute primarily to the realisation of the Capability Roadmap of the European Border and Coast Guard (EBCG) published by the EBCG Agency (Frontex), especially the Roadmap's mid- and long-term perspectives.
 The Roadmap provides strategic vision for investments into the development of capabilities and is the result of integrated planning between the Member States and the European Border and Coast Guard Agency.
-Proposals submitted under this Destination should explain the alignment with the Capability Roadmap and the plans for further uptake of the research outcomes, especially by involved practitioners in line with their national Capability Development Plans.
+Proposals submitted under this Destination should explain the alignment primarily with the Capability Roadmap and the plans for further uptake of the research outcomes, especially by involved practitioners in line with their national Capability Development Plans.

 Frontex will be closely associated with and will assist Member States and the European Commission in drawing up and implementing relevant research and innovation activities.
 The European Union Agency for the Operational Management of Large-Scale IT Systems in the Area of Freedom, Security and Justice (eu-LISA) may also assist the European Commission on relevant research and innovation activities and specific topics.
 Hence proposals should consider and foresee that Frontex and/or eu-LISA may for example observe projects' pilots and demonstrations, with the aim of facilitating future uptake of innovations for the border and coast guard community.
 Furthermore, funded projects will likely have the opportunity of exploiting the core capabilities of the "Frontex Technology and Innovation Centre", Frontex's future collaborative space for testing, demonstration, simulation and assessment of solutions, processes and procedures.
+At the stage of proposal preparation, Frontex and/or eu-LISA will not provide any guidance on, or otherwise be involved in the preparation of, project proposals.

-To accomplish the objectives of this Destination, additional eligibility conditions have been defined regarding the active involvement of relevant security practitioners or end-users in the research projects' Consortia.
+To accomplish the objectives of this Destination, additional eligibility conditions have been defined regarding the active involvement of relevant security practitioners or end-users in the research projects' consortia.